 So far, my crowning post-publication gluten free bread achievement is the Braided Nutella Bread.
 I’m also working on Gluten Free Indian Fry Bread, Easter Bread, Yeasted Coffee Cake and Honey Dinner Rolls.
 As cliché as it sounds, it’s true: the sky’s the limit!
 If they can make it with gluten, we can make it without.
 That’s a promise—and I’ll prove it to you, whatever it takes.

-Here’s the 10¢ tour of these 8 New Could-Have-Been-In-The-Book Gluten Free Bread Recipes, with a little bit about what I love about each (and another set of links):
+Here’s the 10¢ tour of these 8 New Could-Have-Been-In-The-Book Gluten Free Bread Recipes, with a little bit about what I love about each:

 Gluten Free Braided Nutella Bread: You and I both know that this should have been in the book.
 And if it had been in the book, it would have made it onto the cover.
 It’s a beauty!
 And it’s soft and decadent and tastes even better than it looks.
 Let’s not even talk about how it smells while it’s baking.
 This is sell-your-house bread.